guardianproject/info/content/blog/2010-05-26-how-to-setup-a-private-mobile-phone-system-for-android-and-beyond.md

   <div>
     <p>
-      <span><span>After clicking &#8216;Submit,&#8217; go ahead and repeat the process for as many extensions as  you&#8217;d like to set up.
+      <span><span>After clicking ‘Submit,’ go ahead and repeat the process for as many extensions as  you’d like to set up.
 Each of these will be specific for a unique Android device.
-Don&#8217;t forget to APPLY your changes when finished by clicking the bright red bar &#8211; this ensures your changes take effect.</span></span>
+Don’t forget to APPLY your changes when finished by clicking the bright red bar – this ensures your changes take effect.</span></span>
     </p>
   </div>